-Under ISMS, the term "safety" also encompasses health and environment (DOE Policy 450.4).
-Therefore, the guiding principles and core functions in ISMS are as applicable to the protection of the environment and protection of employee health, as they are to safety.
-The ISMS Guiding Principles and Core Functions are:
+Under ISMS, the term "safety" also encompasses health and environment (DOE P 450.4).
+Therefore, the guiding principles and core functions in ISMS are as applicable to the protection of the environment and employee health as they are to safety.
+The ISMS guiding principles and core functions are as follows.